repep94/RideStatsSupport/SUPPORT.md

 2. Tap the "Start Ride" button
 3. The app will track your route in the background
 4. Tap "Finish Ride" when you're done
-5. Review your ride statistics and optionally add a photo
+5. Review your ride statistics

 ### Permissions
 The app requires the following permissions:
 - **Location Services**: Essential for tracking your rides
   - Recommended: "Always" for accurate background tracking
   - Minimum: "While Using" if you prefer limited access
-- **Photo Library** (Optional): Only if you want to add photos to your rides
+- **Photo Library** (Optional): Only if you want to add photo to your profile

 ## Frequently Asked Questions